graphitedesignlabs/WaterTricorder/DESIGN-NOTES.md

 Primary Systems
 ---------------

-**Optical Sensor** - a small and simple microscope that captures organism data
+**Optical Sensor** - a simple digital microscope to capture images of microorganisms.

-**Spectrometer** - a small and simple spectrometer that captures inorganic data
+**Spectrometer** - a small and simple spectrometer that captures inorganic data.

 **CPU** - a small system for for processing sensor data and relaying it by bluetooth to user interfaces.